 Quantitative Measure (Pace):

 Completion rate: Graduate/Professional students must successfully complete a percentage of courses attempted (See chart below).
 The completion rate is determined by dividing the cumulative number of hours successfully completed by the cumulative numbers of hours attempted.
-Withdrawals, incompletes, repeated course work, and failing grades are counted as attempted.
+Withdrawals, incompletes, repeated course work, grades of “PR”, and failing grades are counted as attempted.
+Grades of “P” are counted as completed.
 Percentages are not rounded.

 Example: Student enrolled in 12 credit hours.
 Student receives an “F” for a 3 credit hour course and withdrew from a 3 credit hour course.
 6 hrs earned divided by 12 hrs attempted = 50% completion rate